ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. Use the menu to see other pages.

 Radiofrequency ablation.
 Radiofrequency ablation (RFA) is the use of a needle inserted into the tumor to destroy the cancer with an electrical current.
 The procedure is performed by a radiologist or urologist.
 The patient is sedated and given local anesthesia to numb the area.
 In the past, RFA has only been used for patients who were too sick to have surgery.
 Today, most of these patients are managed with active surveillance (see above).

 Cryoablation.
 Cryoablation, also called cryotherapy or cryosurgery, is the freezing of cancer cells with a metal probe inserted through a small incision.
 The metal probe is placed into the cancerous tissue.
 A CT scan and ultrasound are used to guide the probe.
 The procedure requires general anesthesia for several hours.
 Some surgeons combine this technique with laparoscopy to treat the tumor, but there is little long-term research evidence to know its effectiveness.
-Talk with your doctor before surgery about what side effects are likely based on the type of surgery you’ll have and what can be done to reduce or manage these side effects.
-Learn more about the basics of cancer surgery.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
 These drugs are becoming more important in the treatment of kidney cancer.